SebastianSimon/firefox-omni-tweaks/README.md

   To turn the option `yourOptionHere` _on_, just type `yourOptionHere` by itself, or with any other substring after `=` (e.g. `-o preventClickSelectsAll` or `-o preventClickSelectsAll=true`).
   Note that an option name entry that doesn’t exactly end with `=false` is treated as `=true`.

-  To supply multiple option settings, either use the flag multiple times, or type the option names in a space-separated list (e.g. `-o optionA=false -o optionB` or `-o optionA=false optionB`).
+  To supply multiple option settings, use the flag multiple times or type the option names in a space-separated list (e.g. `-o optionA=false -o optionB` or `-o optionA=false optionB`).
+  Combining both is also possible.

   See the [available options](#available-options) below.
   Unrecognized options are ignored.